Dave Mustaine: 2000s

 Mustaine went through physical therapy for his arm injury.
 During his recovery, he explored other areas of the music industry, including production.
 Contrary to what doctors had predicted, within a short time he fully recovered.
 However, all was mostly quiet on the Megadeth front for the better part of 2003.
 Mustaine left Jackson guitars, did a solo acoustic performance at a benefit show, unveiled his new ESP model at the NAMM convention, and oversaw the release of Peace Sells... but Who's Buying? as an audio DVD presented in Dolby 5.1 surround sound.

 At the same time, Mustaine's personal life once again underwent changes.
 It was during this period that Mustaine became a Christian.
 He expressed his intent to withdraw from a show in Greece that had Rotting Christ and Dissection opening for Megadeth.
-Mustaine told The Daily Times during a recent interview, his own world was already shattered, and becoming a Christian was the one way he's found to put the pieces back together.
-"I went back to being a Jehovah's Witness, but I wasn't happy with that."
-He later said in an interview, "Looking up at the cross, I said six simple words, 'What have I got to lose?'
+Mustaine told The Daily Times in a 2009 interview that "I'd gone back to being a Jehovah's Witness, but I wasn't happy."
+He also said: "Looking up at the cross, I said six simple words, 'What have I got to lose?'
 Afterwards my whole life has changed.
 It's been hard, but I wouldn't change it for anything.
 Rather go my whole life believing that there is a God and find out there isn't than live my whole life thinking there isn't a God and then find out, when I die, that there is."
 Mustaine also considers his talent a gift from God.
 "To be the No. 1 rated guitar player in the world is a gift from God and I'm stoked about it, but I think Chris is better than I am, anyway," he said.
 "Either way, I don't put too much earthly merit on it."

 In 2004 Mustaine oversaw the remixing and re-mastering of Megadeth's entire Capitol Records catalog.
 All albums were re-released with bonus tracks and full liner notes.
 With one album remaining in his contract to Sanctuary Records, Mustaine began recording what he intended to be his first solo album with drummer Vinnie Colaiuta and bassist Jimmy Sloas.
 Complete with guest solos from old friend Chris Poland, this project became a new Megadeth album, The System Has Failed, released on September 14, 2004.
 One month before, Mustaine announced a new touring lineup for Megadeth: Glen Drover (King Diamond/Eidolon) and James MacDonough (Iced Earth).
 Nick Menza had briefly been a part of the new band before differences once again caused his departure.
 One week before a new US tour with Exodus supporting, new drummer (and Glen's brother) Shawn Drover (Eidolon) joined Megadeth.